Notary Public Guide

 Course Format

 Approved courses are available online and in-person through vendors authorized by the Secretary of State.
-Online courses are self-paced and typically cost between $25 and $75.
-The course concludes with an assessment; you must pass to receive your Certificate of Completion.
+The published non-attorney initial education and testing fee is $130.
+You must pass the provider test to receive your Certificate of Completion.

 Certificate of Completion